luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 ## When Text Messages Become Headlines

-A vivid illustration of how even presumed secure channels can be compromised through human error was recently documented in [*The Atlantic*](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/).
-A journalist recounted how Trump administration officials, intending to discuss sensitive "war plans," inadvertently included the journalist in their text message chain.
+A vivid illustration of how even secure channels can be compromised through human error was recently documented in [*The Atlantic*](https://www.theatlantic.com/politics/archive/2025/03/trump-administration-accidentally-texted-me-its-war-plans/682151/).
+A journalist recounted how Trump administration officials, intending to discuss sensitive "war plans" using Signal, inadvertently included the journalist in their encrypted group chat.

 This accidental inclusion provided the author with direct, unintended access to internal discussions.
 The incident serves as a stark reminder of two key points:

 1. Operational security relies heavily on careful user practices, regardless of the technology used.
 2. Human error, like adding the wrong recipient, can undermine the security assumptions of any communication channel.

-While the officials in this case weren't using Signal specifically (the article implies standard texting), the core lesson about recipient management applies universally to all communication, including secure platforms like Signal.
-We must remain vigilant about *who* we are communicating with.
+Even though the officials were using Signal's strong encryption, the simple mistake of adding an unintended recipient to the conversation completely bypassed all technical protections.
+This core lesson about recipient management applies universally to all communication platforms.
+We must remain vigilant about *who* we are communicating with, not just how secure the channel is.

 ## Why Signal Stands Apart